 Dr. Abney hopes to foster a love of the ECLS discipline in the younger generation.
 "That's where my heart is," she said.
-"I really want them to stay in the discipline if they have a knack for it and a love for it or at least remain as part of the ECLS community.
-They bring new ideas, new thoughts, and open-eyed curiosity to the discipline."
+"I really want them to stay in the discipline if they have Mr. Darnell Cowan is working with Dr. Abney to identify active thermal control technology gaps in preparation for Artea knack for it and a love for it or at least remain as part of the mis missions and is now leading an activity to formalize the ECLS community.
+They bring new ideas, new thoughts, and process for ECLS technology down-selects and flight exopen-eved curiosity to the discipline." periments.
+In these roles he has worked with thermal leads across the Centers and is designing a scoring system to better determine what technologies should be pursued.

-When the internships and rotations are over, Dr. Abney hopes her mentees walk away with three things: "One, an experience beyond what they could have received at their Center alone; two, recognition of their expertise from other Centers and in turn, their recognition that other Centers have experience they can leverage; and three, understanding the Agency is bigger than just the life support discipline at their own Centers.
-With that early exposure, I hope they can then take advantage of opportunities as they come along."
+When the internships and rotations are over, Dr. Abney hopes her mentees walk away with three things: "One, an experience beyond what they could have received at their "Morgan has helped me develop presentations and articu-Center alone; two, recognition of their expertise from other late information to my stakeholders.
+She provides her as-Centers and in turn, their recognition that other Centers have sistance and guidance but lets me run the show.
+And she's experience they can leverage; and three, understanding the always open to my ideas.
+I'm learning more about the ECLS Agency is bigger than just the life support discipline at their side and how things work, which is what I hoped to gain own Centers.
+With that early exposure, I hope they can then take advantage of opportunities as they come along." from this rotation."

-It is an advantage Dr. Abney has enjoyed throughout her career.
-"I've had a series of incredible mentors, and there is no way I would be where I am without them guiding me, often in directions I didn't know I should be going.
-Without that, I absolutely would not have the career I have.
-I recognize how important that has been, and I definitely want to do that for the next generation of engineers."
+Also on Dr. Abney's mentee roster is college student Mr. It is an advantage Dr. Abney has enjoyed throughout her Chase Hopkins, who she assigned to help evaluate the imcareer.
+"I've had a series of incredible mentors, and there is pact of reduced pressure and increased oxygen volumes on no way I would be where I am without them guiding me, often ECLS systems used in Exploration habitats.
+"Morgan and in directions I didn't know I should be going.
+Without that, I her team are always there to answer questions.
+I went from absolutely would not have the career I have.
+I recognize knowing nothing about ECLS to understanding all of the syshow important that has been, and I definitely want to do that tems."
+This summer Dr. Abney asked him to take the lead for the next generation of engineers." on some subsystem work.
+"It was a lot more responsibility,